 Provide your epiphyllums with filtered light, good drainage, balanced watering so that they are not wet but do not dry out.
-It is as simple as that but it is more complicated to achieve than it first appears.
+It is as simple as that.

-Blooms - Epiphyllums bloom best when you give them regular, light fertilizer applications.
+Epiphyllums bloom best when you give them regular, light fertilizer applications.
 However they take much less fertilizer than is called out for other types of plants in the same size container.
 Using about 1/3 to 1/2 of what is normally called for is a good rule of thumb.
-Make sure to use a balanced fertilizer (10-10-10 or 5-5-5) during the growth periods in spring and fall.
-In February, use a low nitrogen fertilizer (2-10-10 or 0-10-10) to promote flowering and root development.
+During the Growth periods are Fall through early Winter - Make sure to use a balanced fertilizer (10-10-10 or 5-5-5).
+Preparing for the blooming season starts In February, switch to a low nitrogen fertilizer (2-10-10 or 0-10-10) this will promote flowering and root development.
 Then once flowering has commenced, suspend feeding the plant until October.

-With a little good management they will bloom, and possibly fruit for you.
+With a little good management your Epies will bloom, and possibly fruit for you.
 If you do not wish the plant to fruit just remove the flower after it has finished blooming.